|

 - F: X = 100, Y = 50

-A minimum of FOUR risers is required to the dimensions recommended in the Green Guide.
+A minimum of FOUR rows is required to the dimensions recommended in the Green Guide.
 In order to meet the sight line requirements it is recommended that the first line of seating is located above pitch level.
 There must be an unobstructed view from the lowest level of the seated area.

-All should ideally be of the tip-up type with back rests.
+All [seating] should ideally be of the tip-up type with back rests.
 Alternatively, other than in the Directors’ Box, the seats may be of the plastic moulded type complete with back rests or other types of seats, provided they have back rests.

 Existing bench seating may be permitted provided that it is in good repair and that individual spaces (min 500mm) are clearly marked.
 However, these bench seats are not included in the Y indicated above.